canonical/vanilla-framework/templates/docs/base/typography.md

 <span class="p-status-label--negative">Deprecated</span>

-In previous versions of Vanilla (`< 3.10.0`) there used to be an option `$font-use-subset-latin` for only importing a part of the latin subset.
+In previous versions of Vanilla (`< 3.10.0`) there used to be an option `$font-use-subset-latin` for only importing a part of the Latin subset.

 This has been made redundant by the adoption of the variable font and should be removed from your project.